CCCDevHub/Ellucian-Experience-CCC/readme.md

         $ git fetch --all
         $ git pull
         ```
-   - Create yourFeature branch from dev
+   - Create yourFeature branch from master
         ```
-        $ git checkout -b yourFeature origin/dev
+        $ git checkout -b yourFeature origin/master
         ```
-   - Update your current branch up to date with master
+   - Do your work, add the files
         ```
-        $ git rebase master
-        ```
-   - Do your work, add the file
-        ```
         $ git add path/to/the/file
         ```
+     - Your extension.js and cardName.jsx files

    - Commit your work
         ```
         $ git commit -am "Your message"